 Each year, the PeyBack Foundation funds various programs in Colorado, Indiana, Louisiana, and Tennessee.
 The Foundation has distributed more than $7.5 million in grants since 2002, including over $1 Million in May 2014 to 153 youth-based organizations.
-The deadline for grant applications is February each year.
+The deadline for the 2015 PeyBack Foundation Grant Applications is February 10, 2015.

 The PeyBack Foundation focuses primarily on economically disadvantaged youth.
 Emphasis is placed on programs that have a direct benefit to children through relationships and activities.
 Programs that are intended to enrich the lives of disadvantaged youth through activities conducted outside the typical school day (i.e., after-school and summer programming) are particularly favored by the Foundation.